Frestein/bgutil-ytdlp-pot-provider/README.md

 node build/main.js --port 8080
 ```

-If changing the port or IP used for the provider server, pass it to yt-dlp via `baseutl`
+If changing the port or IP used for the provider server, pass it to yt-dlp via `baseurl`

 ```shell
 --extractor-args "youtube-bgutilhttp:baseurl=http://127.0.0.1:8080"